dsmrreader/dsmr-reader/README.md

 `./manage.py collectstatic --noinput`

 Create an application superuser.
 Django will prompt you for a password.
-Alter username and email when you feel you need to, but email is not (yet) used in the application anyway.
+Alter username and email when you prefer other credentials, but email is not (yet) used in the application anyway.
 The credentials generated can be used to access the administration panel inside the application, which requires authentication.

 `./manage.py createsuperuser --username admin --email root@localhost`

-**OPTIONAL**: The application will run without your energy prices, but if you want some sensible defaults (actually my own energy prices for a brief period).
-Altering prices later won't affect your data, because prices are calculated retroactive anyway.
+**OPTIONAL**: The application will run without your energy prices, but if you want some sensible defaults (actually my own energy prices for a brief period), you may run the command below to import them (fixtures).
+Note that altering prices later won't affect your reading data, because prices are calculated retroactive anyway.

 `./manage.py loaddata dsmr_stats/fixtures/EnergySupplierPrice.json`

-### Webserver (Nginx) part 2 ###
+### Webserver (Nginx), part 2 ###
 Now to back to root/sudo-user to config webserver.
 Remove the default vhost (if you didn't use it yourself anyway!).

-`sudo rm /etc/nginx/sites-enabled/default`
+`sudo rm /etc/nginx/sites-enabled/default` (optional)

 Copy application vhost, it will listen to **any** hostname (wildcard), but you may change that if you feel like you need to.
 It won't affect the application anyway.